Darkyenus/ResourcePacker/README.md

 ```

 ### CreateIOSIconTask
-iOS requires quite a lot different icons of different sizes to be created (18 in total in some extreme cases!),
+iOS requires quite a lot of icons of different sizes (possibly more than 18 in total).
-which is very tedious and boring.
+Creating then can be very tedious.
 This task automatically creates iOS icons from an *image*.

 **Flags (all trigger)**